phnx/context-mcp/README.md

 There are several pending tasks on [TODOs](TASKLIST.md).
 - **scalable database**: currently, we're using single json file to store data.
 Even with file locking process to prevent access conflict, it's definitely not ideal.
 We can create an pydantic-based adapter that connects tools to more robust database instance via the unified datamodels, making data more persistent--only modify `server_database.py`.
-- **proper user authentication**: there's no authentication mechanism per se, only unique user identification.
-To achieve this, we can 1) implement simple token-based authentication with a set of pre-defined users or 2) implement dynamic registration using well-established protocol such as OAuth.
+- **proper user authentication & authorization**: there's no authentication mechanism per se, only unique user identification.
+To achieve this, we can 1) implement simple token-based authentication with a set of pre-defined users / roles or 2) implement dynamic registration using well-established protocol such as OAuth.
+- **model performance test**: we use `gpt-4o-mini` for its cost effectiveness.
+It should be tested whether switching to more advanced models worth the costs for this type of tasks.
+We can create semantically difficult dataset and questions to test this out.

 ## Final Thoughts